Compliance Governance Oversight

 As stated in our Institutional Compliance Plan, "Pursuant to HSC OP 52.01, TTUHSC has designated the Compliance Committees identified below to assist in the development and oversight of the TTUHSC Institutional Compliance Plan.
 The Institutional Compliance Officer (ICO), working with these Committees is responsible for implementing and monitoring a continuous, collaborative and proactive culture of compliance at TTUHSC."

-The TTUHSC President's Executive Council (PEC) serves as the Institutional Compliance Committee (ICC).
+The TTUHSC President's Cabinet serves as the Institutional Compliance Committee (ICC).
 The members of the PEC consist of the President, Executive Vice Presidents and Vice Presidents.
 The PEC has been designated as a medical committee pursuant to Texas Health and Safety Code §161.031(a) in its role as the ICC.

 The Institutional Compliance and Risk Committee (ICRC) members are responsible for identifying compliance risks and providing guidance for TTUHSC to conduct its activities in compliance with applicable laws, regulations and policies.
 The ICRC is also designated as a medical committee under Texas Health and Safety Code §161.031(a).

 The President has established the Institutional Privacy and Security Committee (PSC) to oversee issues and concerns related to the privacy and security of Protected Health Information (PHI) and electronic PHI.
 It will provide oversight of TTUHSC's compliance with HIPAA and applicable state laws governing the use, storage and disclosure of PHI.
 In further support of the regulations issued through the HITECH act, this Committee, in conjunction with the Institutional Privacy and Security Officers will develop and maintain a Breach Notification Process to be used in the event of an unauthorized disclosure of Electronic Protected Health Information (EPHI).
 In 2019, this committee was expanded to reflect additional privacy and security matters, such as FERPA, PCI compliance, etc. This committee is considered a "medical committee" as defined under Texas Health and Safety Code §161.031(a) and/or other applicable state and federal statutes.